Breast MRI

 Breast MRI has many uses, such as:

-- Breast cancer screening for women at high risk of breast cancer due to family history or their own past health.
+- Breast cancer screening for women at high risk of breast cancer due to family history or their own health history.

-- To check abnormalities seen on mammogram that need further investigating.
+- To check findings from a mammogram that need further testing.

-- Follow up after treatment for breast cancer.
+- As follow-up after treatment for breast cancer.

-- Checking breast implants that may have ruptured.
+- To check breast implants that may have broken.

-If you are claustrophobic, you may need to take medication to relax before the test.
+If you are claustrophobic (do not like confined spaces), you may need to take medication to relax before the test.
 Talk with your healthcare provider if you have any concerns.

 How is the test performed?

-A breast MRI uses a specially designed table for the exam (called a coil) with holes in it for the breasts.
+A breast MRI uses a table with holes in it for your breasts.
 You will lie face down on the table, with your breasts hanging through the holes.
-This allows the breast tissue to be imaged without being squeezed.
-The machine may press against the breast some, in order to keep them from moving, but it is not like the compression used during a mammogram.
-You will need to lie still for the test, so it is important that you get comfortable.
+This allows the breast tissue to be looked at without being squeezed like in a mammogram.
+The machine may press against your breasts to keep them from moving.
+You will need to lie still for the test, so it is important that you are comfortable.
 The table slides into a tube, with the magnets spinning around you.
-The machines can be quite noisy and you may be given headphones or earplugs to help block out the noise.
+The MRI is loud so you may be given headphones or earplugs to help block out the noise.

-Breast MRI almost always uses a contrast medicine given into a vein (IV) called gadolinium.
-The one exception to this is when the test is done to look for ruptured implants, as contrast is not needed for that exam.
+Breast MRI almost always uses a contrast (dye) given into a vein (IV) called gadolinium.
+You will not have contrast if the MRI is looking for ruptured implants.
 The contrast will be given before the test.
 The whole test can take 45-60 minutes.

-The FAST MRI is sometimes used along with a mammogram for women with dense breast tissue who do not meet the rules for a full breast MRI.
-It cannot find as many issues as a full breast MRI, but it has been found to be very good at finding invasive breast cancer.
+The fast breast MRI, also called an abbreviated breast MRI, is sometimes used along with a mammogram for women with dense breast tissue who do not meet the requirements for a full breast MRI.
+It cannot find as much as a full breast MRI, but it is good at finding invasive breast cancer.
 The test can be done in as little as 10-15 minutes.
 Many health plans do not pay for this test.
 You may have to pay out-of-pocket for the test, which typically costs around $300-400.

 Who should have a breast MRI?

-Breast MRI is recommended for women at high risk of breast cancer.
-The American Cancer Society (ACS) breast cancer screening guidelines suggest yearly screening MRI, along with mammogram, for these women:
+Women at high risk of breast cancer should have a breast MRI.
+The American Cancer Society (ACS) breast cancer screening guidelines suggest yearly screening MRI, along with mammogram, for the following women:

 - Those with a known BRCA 1 or 2 (genetic) mutation.

-- Women with a predicted lifetime risk of 20% to 25% or greater (decided using risk assessment tools - more below).
+- Women with a predicted lifetime risk of 20% to 25% or greater of breast cancer (determined by using risk assessment tools - more below).

 - Women who received radiation to the chest between the ages of 10 to 30.